 A splash of milk, heavy cream, or even milk alternatives (like almond, cashew, and soy milk) can add a creamy, fluffy texture to your eggs.

-I know, I know… mayo can be a touchy topic.
+I know, I know… mayonnaise can be a touchy topic.
 Some people can’t stand it, but it does make a surprisingly great addition to scrambled eggs!
-Just mix a teaspoon or so of mayo in with your egg mixture for deliciously moist, rich eggs.
+Just mix a teaspoon or so of homemade mayo with your egg mixture for deliciously moist, rich eggs.

 5. Hot Sauce

 Hot sauces make a deliciously spicy addition to scrambled eggs!
 It’s best to add hot sauce after you’ve cooked the eggs.
 (Take my word for it – a hot pan can make spicy hot sauce particles go airborne, creating a very painful pepper spray-type situation.)

 Another way to add spiciness to your scrambled eggs is to add some chopped green chiles to the egg mixture before cooking.

 6. Volumising Ingredients

 For big, fluffy scrambled eggs, try adding some club soda or baking soda.
 Add 1 tablespoon of club soda for every 2 eggs you’re cooking, or 1/8 teaspoon of baking soda for every 4 eggs you’re cooking.
 Just whisk it right into your egg mixture, and enjoy your soft and fluffy eggs!

 One easy way to add deep, savory flavor to your eggs is to sprinkle a few chicken bouillon granules into the egg mixture.
 (You want to add just a tiny pinch, because bouillon granules are essentially just concentrated chicken broth.
 A little goes a long way!)

 For a sweet spin on your scrambled eggs, add a sprinkle of nutmeg, cinnamon, ginger, or drizzle of honey.
 A bit of extra sweetness brings out the natural flavor of your eggs!